Revised: June 2023

-V. Cabinet and Council
+V. Cabinet and Board Teams

 VI.
 Nominations and Elections

 VII.
-Council Teams and Committees
+Board Teams and Committees

 X. Code of Ethics

-The purposes for which this corporation is organized are: exclusively educational to promote the highest professional standards in guidance and to maintain maximum communication of best practices pertaining to postsecondary admissions at primary, secondary, and postsecondary levels empowering members to serve the interests of students, parents and primary, secondary, and postsecondary institutions.
+The purposes for which this corporation is organized are: exclusively educational to promote the highest professional standards in counseling and to maintain maximum communication of best practices pertaining to postsecondary admissions at primary, secondary, and postsecondary levels empowering members to serve the interests of students, parents and/or guardians, and primary, secondary, and postsecondary institutions.
 These best practices are maintained and promoted through the Guide to Ethical Practice in College Admission (GEPCA) of the National Association for College Admission Counseling.

 ARTICLE I. Quorum.